 Computational Scientist, Hartree Centre.

-Portable performance; code generation and coupling systems; Collaborative project with the Met Office to develop their next generation weather and climate model.
+Portable performance; code generation and coupling systems; collaborative project with the Met Office to develop their next generation weather and climate model.

 Dr Tim Graham

-Leads the Global Coupled Modelling Processes & Development team, Met Office.
+Lead Global Coupled Modelling Processes & Development team, Met Office.

 Professor Colin Jones